wusunlab/beamerposter-ucla/README.md

-# An unofficial beamer poster theme for UCLA
+# An unofficial LaTeX-beamer poster theme for UCLA

 Wu Sun